Ford and Newlab partner to test new transportation ideas, from robot delivery to EV ride shares

 A primary focus will be bridging transportation gaps.
 “That’s a huge issue in Detroit.
 We’re a really large city from an acreage perspective,” says Julie Roscini, who leads the Michigan Central development’s external engagement strategy for Ford.
 “Having connections to public transit, connections to the lager suburban area that’s here, those are real issues that residents face.”

-The Accessible Streets Studio is the latest of Newlab’s accelerator-like Studios, which target specific places and their endemic problems by narrowing down a pool of applicant startup companies offering potential solutions.
+The Accessible Streets Studio is the latest of Newlab’s accelerator-like Studios, which target problems endemic to specific places or industries by narrowing down a pool of applicant startup companies offering potential solutions.
 By working closely with the community and local stakeholders, Newlab first identifies the problems to solve, then picks the companies best suited to help.
 It supports the selected companies with a pool of $200,000, and advises them through the establishment of pilot programs in their target market.

 “Of course we want to be supporting startups that we believe are building scalable products,” says Shaina Horowitz, vice president of product and programs at Newlab.
 “But ultimately what they’re building from the ground up is based in their understanding of solving a real problem and having a sound technology solution.”